oracle-livelabs/database-maa/zdm-physical-offline/target-db-prereq/target-db-prereq.md

    Check the size of the disk groups and usage on the target database (ASM disk groups or ACFS file systems) and make sure adequate storage is provisioned and available on the target database servers.

-   In this lab you can ignone this since the size of source database is less than 10 GB and we have allocated the minimum of 256 GB for Target Database.
+  You can ignone this step in this lab since the size of Source Database configured is less than 10 GB and we have allocated the minimum of 256 GB for Target Database.

 **7. Check connections.**